swift-server/sswg/process/incubation.md

   * Follow Swift Code style guidelines
   * Uses force unwraps and force tries only as preconditions, ie. conditions that the programmer regards as impossible or programmer error.
 All force tries/unwraps should come with a comment stating the reasons
   * Prefer native Swift over C wrapping, where appropriate
+  * Does not use `*Unsafe*` unless interfacing with C
+    * Exceptions to uses of `*Unsafe*` constructs are acceptable when appropriately documented why they are absolutely necessary.
+    * When `*Unsafe*` is used in this manner, its is expected to be accompanied by enhancement request tickets for the root cause in Swift, SwiftNIO, or a different offending library.
 * Longevity
   * Must be a team of 2+ developers
   * Must be from a team that has more than one public repository (or similar indication of experience)